 Example of Pressure-Temperature Ratings

-For instance, an ANSI 150# flange made of carbon steel can typically handle a pressure of 285 psi at 100°F, but its pressure rating drops to 170 psi at 400°F. It is essential to consult the pressure-temperature rating tables provided by ANSI standards for specific materials and classes to determine the exact capabilities of a flange.
+For instance, an ANSI 150# flange made of carbon steel can typically handle a pressure of 285 psi at 100°F, but its pressure rating drops to 170 psi at 400°F. It is essential to consult the pressure-temperature rating tables provided by ANSI standards for specific materials and classes.

 Importance of ANSI Flange Ratings